-- Professor, Historical and Cultural Anthropology
+- Professor, Cultural Anthropology and Digital Anthropology

 Ludwig Uhland Institute of Historical and Cultural Anthropology

 University of Tübingen

 Ethnography of Emotions